hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 In Close Projection, the getter methods of interface match exactly with the getter methods of Entity’s properties.

-Let’s declare a projection interface for the Course and Student Entits as shown below.
+Let’s declare a projection interface for the Course and Student entities as shown below.

 `Course view`